 Robert J. Dole U.S. Courthouse

-500 State Avenue
+500 State Ave.

-Kansas City, KS 66101
+Kansas City, Kansas 66101

 Named for retired U.S. Senator Robert J. Dole, the U.S. Courthouse is a granite-clad, six-story steel building above grade with a ground floor and mezzanine below grade, plus a penthouse at the roof.
 Originally designed as a federal courthouse, it was completed in 1994.
 It is located in the Central Business District of Kansas City, Kansas, on a 4.76-acre sloped site.

 The building is home to U.S. District Courts and related agencies, and the Department of Defense Office of Inspector General.